Spec 008 — Testing¶

 (finally

-For tests that don't need explicit teardown logic, with-frame handles the lifecycle:
+For tests that don't need explicit teardown logic, with-new-frame handles the lifecycle:

 (deftest auth-flow